universal-vue/docs/docs/plugins/uvue.md

     //...
   },

+  // When a error is thrown during plugins hooks catchError(error, context) {
+    //...
+  },

   // Before app is mounted (client-side) or ready to be sent to client (server-side) async beforeReady(context) {
     //...